abdullahzia1/cheezbaich.com/README.md

-# MERN Stack Project with PayPal Integration
+# E-Commerce Store

-Welcome to our MERN (MongoDB, Express.js, React.js, Node.js) stack project featuring PayPal API integration!
+Welcome to our MERN (MongoDB, Express.js, React.js, Node.js) stack E-commerce store!
 This project is designed to provide a seamless e-commerce experience, complete with order verification using Tesseract.js, state management with Redux, and a visually appealing design using Bootstrap and Swiper.

 ## Features